Client acceptance or continuance audit

-The auditor should communicate with the outgoing auditor, the client to assess if there are any ethical or professional reasons why they should not continue the appointment.
+The auditor should communicate with the outgoing auditor, and the client to assess if there are any ethical or professional reasons why they should not continue the appointment.

 2. Reputation and integrity of the client’s management assessed- If necessary, the firm may want to obtain references if they do not formally know the directors

-3. Consider the level of risk attached to the audit whether this is acceptable to the firm.
-As part of this, they should consider whether the expected audit fee is adequate in relation to the risk auditing the client screening
+3. Consider the level of risk attached to the audit and whether this is acceptable to the firm.
+As part of this, they should consider whether the expected audit fee is adequate in relation to the risk of auditing the client screening

 The purpose of client screening procedures is to determine whether the prospective client is suitable for the audit firm or not.
 The firm needs to evaluate the potential risk to the firm of acceptance.